pawelQHD/spring.pawel.demo.one/pawel.demo.one/README.md

 ### **Beginning**

-Go to start.spring.io and setup the project as following:
+Go to start.spring.io and set up the project as following:
 ```
 Project - Maven
 Language - Java